anafdezv/anafdezv/README.md

 I’m always looking for opportunities to learn and grow in my career.

-- 📍 I’m currently working at [JobRun](https://jobrun.dev)  as frontend developer.
+- 📍 I’m currently working at Questie & Kaikoo as frontend developer & UI Designer.

-- 🔍 I’m currently working with ReactJS and Typescript.
+- 🔍 I’m currently working with Vue, Nuxt, ReactJS and Typescript.

 - ❓ I'm learning about design system and user interface design.